lupodevelop/lupodevelop/README.md

 # lupodevelop: code, noise and strange ideas

 I make small Gleam libraries, but the real work happens in a messy workshop of experiments.
-Based in Italy, I travel when I can and learn places by eating them.
+Based in Italy, I travel when I can and learn places by eating food.
 I scatter prototypes, scribbles, and tiny tools across projects.
 I follow stubborn curiosity, loud Italian punk, and strong coffee.

 This is not a product page.
 Expect rough edges, quick ideas, and things that work well enough to be interesting.